-Revolut raises $500 million at $5.5 billion valuation – TechCrunch
+Revolut raises $500 million at a $5.5 billion valuation – TechCrunch

 With the new influx of cash, the company says that it’ll focus on improving its product for existing users as well as revenue.
 It’s all about making Revolut more useful and stickier going forward.

 In particular, you can expect new lending services for both retail customers as well as companies using Revolut for Business.
 While Revolut provides a ton of services in the U.K., customers in other markets don’t have the same feature set.
-For instance, Revolut recently launched savings vaults in the U.K. — customers in other markets will be able to open savings sub-accounts in the future as well.
+For instance, Revolut recently launched savings vaults in the U.K. — customers in other markets will be able to open savings sub-accounts in the future, as well.

 Other than that, Revolut wants to double down on the core features.
 The company will improve its two subscription tiers (Premium and Metal) and improve banking operations across Europe — you can expect full bank accounts in Europe in the future.